knative/docs/docs/serving/istio-authorization.md

 Requests here will fail when forwarded by the activator, because the Istio proxy at the destination service will see the source namespace of the requests as `knative-serving`, which is the namespace of the activator.

-Currently, the easiest way around this is to explicitly allow requests from the `knative-serving` namespace, for example by adding it to the list in the above policy:
+Currently, the easiest way around this is to explicitly allow requests from the `knative-serving` namespace, for example by adding it to the list in the policy mentioned earlier:

 ```yaml
 apiVersion: security.istio.io/v1beta1